-- A. Section 01 30 00 Administrative Requirements: Submittals procedures. - B. Section 01 78 00 Closeout Submittals: Project record documents, operation and maintenance data, warranties . - C. Section 01 79 00 Demonstration and Training: Demonstration of products and systems to be commissioned and where indicated in specific specification sections
+- A. Section 01 78 00 Closeout Submittals: Project record documents, operation and maintenance data, warranties . - B. Section 01 79 00 Demonstration and Training: Demonstration of products and systems to be commissioned and where indicated in specific specification sections.

 - A. See Section 01 30 00 Administrative Requirements, for submittal procedures. - B. Cutting and Patching: Submit written request in advance of cutting or alteration that affects: - 1.
 Structural integrity of any element of Project. - 2.
 Integrity of weather exposed or moisture resistant element. - 3.
 Efficiency, maintenance, or safety of any operational element. - 4.
 Visual qualities of sight exposed elements. - 5.
 Work of Owner or separate Contractor.